Dietitian-Approved Cooking Oils: Best Healthy Options vs. Hidden Harmful Ones

 Found in processed foods like margarine and baked goods, partially hydrogenated oils are a primary source of trans fats, which severely harm heart health by raising bad cholesterol and lowering good cholesterol.

-- Health Concerns: High in trans fats, increases risk of heart disease, stroke.
+• Health Concerns: High in trans fats, increases risk of heart disease and stroke.

 6. Vegetable Shortening